pughlab/crescent/doc/Runs_Seurat_v3.md

   7. Determines statistically significant principal components
   8. Clusters the cells
   9. Gets average gene expression per cluster
-  10. Runs Non-linear dimensional reduction (tSNE)
+  10. Runs Non-linear dimensional reduction (tSNE and UMAP)
   11. Finds differentially expressed genes (gene markers for each cell cluster)
   12. Creates 'violin' plots for top differentially expressed genes for each cell cluster
   13. Creates heatmaps for top differentially expressed genes for each cell cluster
-  14. Creates t-SNE plots for top differentially expressed genes for each cell cluster
+  14. Creates t-SNE and UMAP plots for top differentially expressed genes for each cell cluster
-  15. Creates t-SNE plots for requested barcode-attributes (optional)
+  15. Creates t-SNE and UMAP plots for requested barcode-attributes (optional)
-  16. Creates t-SNE plots for selected genes (optional)
+  16. Creates t-SNE and UMAP plots for selected genes (optional)
   17. Creates a file with summary plots
   18. Reports used options
   19. Ends